Semiconductor Packaging (full-time)

 - Managing and facilitating processes

 - Operating in a systematic way according to protocols and standards

 - Analyzing production capabilities, customer needs, …

 - Optimization of assembly, packaging and test flows

 - Professionals working or interested in the semiconductor industry, that want to extend or deepen their knowledge of semiconductor assembly and packaging.

-- Bachelor students Electrical and Electronic Engineering, Applied Physics, Mechanical Engineering, Automotive Engineering, or Industrial Engineering & Management, who want to broaden their horizon into the field of semiconductor assembly and packaging.
+- Bachelor students Electrical and Electronic Engineering, Applied Physics, Chemistry Mechanical Engineering, Automotive Engineering, or Industrial Engineering & Management, who want to broaden their horizon into the field of semiconductor assembly and packaging.

-Bachelor students must have completed two main modules for Electrical and Electronic Engineering, Applied Physics, Mechanical Engineering, Automotive Engineering, or Industrial Engineering & Management.
+Bachelor students must have completed two main modules for Electrical and Electronic Engineering, Applied Physics, Chemistry, Mechanical Engineering, Automotive Engineering, or Industrial Engineering & Management.

-Work professionals must have bachelor level work and thinking level, and be employed or interested in the semiconductor industry.
+Professionals must have bachelor level work and thinking level, and be employed or interested in the semiconductor industry.